 If Queen Anne was experiencing sugar cravings, I would suggest foods that were moistening.
 On the other hand, I would avoid foods that were cooling as well as moistening, such as fish, strawberries, or citrus fruit, but instead suggest foods that were warming and moistening, such as apples, tomatoes, and most soups.
 As cold moistens and heat dries, it seems safer and slower to heat as well as moisten when that is necessary.
 If she was experiencing salt cravings, I would suggest that she tried to dry indirectly through heat, rather than directly.
 This would be a slower process, with far less danger of causing her to swing.

 If she could, I would suggest she find ways to go to a different climate on a regular basis, particularly during the winter.
 The climate of Britain can not have been helpful for her.
 I would also suggest that she reserve her decision making to purely important matters, and delegate less important decisions to advisers and ministers.
-Decision making is a dry activity, and is often quite exhausting for those with wet temperaments.
-It is likely that the stress of being Queen wore on her health and well being greatly.
+Decision making is a dry activity and is often quite exhausting for those with wet temperaments.
+It is likely that the stress of being Queen wore on her health and well being a great deal.
 That may be why she appeared to be overly reliant upon her advisers.
 This may have been suggested by her physicians, who would have been aware of temperament considerations, or she may have realized this on her own.
-Most people with even minimal self awareness learn to manage their Nativity Charts as they mature, even without being aware what their charts contain.
+Most people with even minimal self-awareness learn to manage their Nativity Charts as they mature, even without being aware of what their charts contain.

 In this article, I have explained how and why the use of humors and temperament is still relevant in the Modern world.
 I have also suggested a simplified paradigm with respect to temperament and humors that minimizes the use of rather unflattering terms and the discussion of bodily fluids.
 I have also put forth my own method of calculating temperament and analyzing likely imbalances.
 It is my hope that this article will be of use to astrologers and of interest to non-astrologers.
 It is also my hope that this will generate discussion and perhaps lead to a greater understanding of the humors and temperament with respect to overall health and well-being.